 Positive outcomes for individuals, families and carers

-Positive outcomes can be thought of as the improvements to an individual’s health, wellbeing and quality of life as a result of their healthcare provision.
+Positive outcomes can be thought of as the improvements to an individual’s health, well-being and quality of life as a result of their healthcare provision.
 Therefore, it is important that the experience of receiving care is positive, safe and effective.

 Leadership and management of teams

-Effective communication in respect to the leadership and management of teams ensures that all team members are working towards the same goals, are clear about their roles and responsibilities, are committed to the organisation’s culture and values and are able to participate in some decision-making.
+Effective communication with respect to the leadership and management of teams ensures that all team members are working towards the same goals, are clear about their roles and responsibilities, are committed to the organisation’s culture and values and are able to participate in some decision-making.

 Conflict management and resolution

-Communication during conflict management and resolution often require a high level of Emotional Intelligence because feelings can be intense and create a barrier to dialogue.
+Communication during conflict management and resolution often requires a high level of Emotional Intelligence because feelings can be intense and create a barrier to dialogue.
 This means having self-awareness and self-regulation of your own emotions as well as having empathy for the emotions of others.